npuv5pp/Simuro5v5/README.md

 [中文文档](https://github.com/npuv5pp/Simuro5v5/blob/master/README_ZH.md)

 # Introduction
 This platform uses a new strategy loading method, but also provides a DLL way compatible with the old platform.
-The wrapper for the old platform DLL strategy can be found in [this repository] (https://github.com/npuv5pp/V5DLLAdapter).
+The wrapper for the old platform DLL strategy can be found in [this repository](https://github.com/npuv5pp/V5DLLAdapter).

 We made some modifications to the interface functions of the old platform DLL.
-See the [this repository] for example code (https://github.com/npuv5pp/DLLStrategy).
+See the [this repository](https://github.com/npuv5pp/DLLStrategy) for example code.

 # Usage

-## Strategy loading
+## Load Strategy

 ### Using the new strategy interface

 The new strategy load uses the C/S architecture: the strategy acts as a strategy server and the platform acts as a strategy client, communicating through the network.
 Therefore, the strategy of the new platform is not limited to the DLL.
-As long as the RPC interface specified by [strategy Protocol] (https://github.com/npuv5pp/V5RPC) can be implemented, it can be loaded as a strategy to the platform.
+As long as the RPC interface specified by [strategy Protocol](https://github.com/npuv5pp/V5RPC) can be implemented, it can be loaded as a strategy to the platform.
 We strongly recommend over-provisioning the old DLL strategy to the new strategy interface.

 ### Using DLL wrapper

-In order to be temporarily compatible with the DLL loading method, we provide a [wrapper for the DLL strategy] (https://github.com/npuv5pp/V5DLLAdapter).
+In order to be temporarily compatible with the DLL loading method, we provide a [wrapper for the DLL strategy](https://github.com/npuv5pp/V5DLLAdapter).
 You can download our compiled and packaged Release version.

 However, your old version of the strategy still needs to make some changes.
-See the [this repository] for sample code (https://github.com/npuv5pp/DLLStrategy).
+See the [this repository](https://github.com/npuv5pp/DLLStrategy) for sample code.

 Start V5DLLAdapter.exe, then click Browse, load your strategy, fill in the port with 20000 (blue) / 20001 (yellow), and then click Start.

-## Run platform
+## Run

 Open Simuro5v5.exe.
 Here the right mouse button can open or close the menu, left button to confirm.
 Go to Game -> Strategy, click the Begin button, and wait until the animation plays, your strategy will load successfully.
 If you find that there is no response after clicking Begin, maybe your DLL is having problems, please make sure all interface functions are implemented.

 During the game, you can use the space bar to pause.

-## Playback
+## Replay

 In the game scene, you can call the menu at any time by right-clicking.
 At any time, you can click on the Replay button to enter the playback scene, from here you can see your most recent game playback.